What is MVC?

 Read more about Controllers.

-Models are located in APPPATH/classes/model
+Model classes are located in APPPATH/classes/model

 Whenever data needs to be retrieved, manipulated or deleted this should always be done by a model.
 A Model is a representation of some kind of data and has the methods to change them.
 For example: you never put SQL queries in a Controller, those are put in the Model and the Controller will call upon the Model to execute the queries.
 This way if your database changes you won't need to change all your Controllers but just the Model that acts upon it.